HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals

 \section{Conclusion}

-We present \textbf{HSG-12M}—11.6M static and 5.1M dynamic \textbf{spatial multigraphs} drawn from the energy spectrum of one-dimensional crystal under open boundary condition---and \texttt{Poly2Graph}, an open-source pipeline that makes their extraction faster and lighter than prior methods\footref{fn:p2g}.
-HSG-12M collects physics-grounded data, offering the first large-scale benchmark with irreducible edge multiplicity and geometry.
+We present \texttt{Poly2Graph}, an open-source, high-performance pipeline that automatically extracts Hamiltonian spectral graphs, and \textbf{HSG-12M}, a large-scale dataset of 11.6M static and 5.1M dynamic Hamiltonian spectral graphs.
+HSG-12M collects physics-grounded data, offering the first large-scale database for \textit{spatial multigraph} with irreducible edge multiplicity and spatial geometry.
 The construction generalizes to arbitrary polynomials, vectors, and matrices.
-Benchmarking results indicate that popular GNNs struggle with geometry-aware message passing, edge multiplicity, leaving substantial room for methodological advances.
-We release \texttt{Poly2Graph} and HSG-12M under permissive licences and invite the community to build on this resource for new models, tasks, and insights across machine learning and condensed-matter physics.
+Our benchmark on popular GNNs indicate the need for methodological advances.
+We release \texttt{Poly2Graph} and HSG-12M under permissive licences and invite the community to build on this resource for new models, tasks, more comprehensive and carefully designed benchmarks, and insights across machine learning, condensed-matter physics, and beyond.

-\begin{ack} This research is partially supported by the National Research Foundation Singapore under the AI Singapore Programme (AISG Award No: AISG2-TC-2023-010-SGIL) and the Singapore Ministry of Education Academic Research Fund Tier 1 (Award No: T1 251RES2207). \end{ack}